- 1 package (1/4 ounce) active dry yeast

 - Punch dough down.
 Turn onto a lightly floured surface; divide dough into thirds.
 Shape each into a 20-in. rope.
 Place ropes on a large greased baking sheet and braid; pinch ends to seal and tuck under.
 Cover and let rise until doubled, about 45 minutes.

-- Preheat oven to 375°.
-Combine egg white and water; brush over dough.
-Combine salt, onion and seeds; sprinkle over bread.
-Bake 22-28 minutes or until golden brown.
+- Combine egg white and water; brush over dough.
+Combine the salt, onion and seeds; sprinkle over bread.
+Bake at 375° for 22-28 minutes or until golden brown.
 Remove from pan to a wire rack to cool.
 Yield: 1 loaf (25 slices).